 Yes!
 This sweet potato casserole freezes great.
 If you have leftovers, we recommend packaging it up into individual servings then freezing.
 You can reheat it in a 350 F oven for 15-20 minutes or microwave it for 2-3 minutes.

-Can I make this sweet potato casserole in advance?
+Can I make this Mashed Sweet Potato Casserole in advance?

 Yes, you can make this sweet potato casserole in advance.
 Here are two methods we recommend: